|Monthly Tech-Tip |

-Ceramic is brittle, so any surface discontinuities (e.g. micro-tears made during forming from poor plasticity), large cavities or pores (e.g. from material burned away during firing) or aggregate particles (coarse grog particles are often surrounded by micro-cracks as a product of drying and firing) provide places for cracks to propagate from.
+Ceramic is brittle, so any surface discontinuities (e.g. micro-tears made during forming from poor plasticity), cavities or pores (e.g. from material burned away during firing) or aggregate particles (coarse grog particles are often surrounded by micro-cracks as a product of drying and firing) provide places for cracks to propagate from.
 A body matrix can have coarser particles, but these must be complemented by a range of sizes that produce an overall matrix that has densified well during drying and firing.

 When ceramics are glazed and number of new factors must be considered.
 Glaze fit is very important.
-Crazing is a defect that produces micro-cracks that provide convenient sites for failure when stresses occur.
+Crazing (thermal expansion too high) is a defect that produces micro-cracks that provide convenient sites for failure when stresses occur.
 Glazes under excessive compression (thermal expansion too low) shiver and can fail in a spectacular, and somewhat hazardous way.
 We have measured a 300% difference in fired strength between a poorly fitted glaze and a well fitted one.
 A white stoneware, for example, measured about 2500 psi with a crazing glaze, while a well fitted one measured 8000 psi.
 A simple way to test glaze fit is to age pieces for a few months, and then break them.
 Ones with good fit, even if fired at low temperatures, will be much more difficult to break.

 People accustomed to working only with vitrified bodies are often surprised at how strong sintered ones can be.
 Even though the latter lack the glass to cement particles together, when their particle size distributions are tuned to produce maximum density and surface contact their higher firing temperatures produce surprising strength.
 Low fired ware can also be very strong if a low melting glass (like a frit) is incorporated into the recipe (e.g. Zero3 stoneware and porcelain).